- To learn more about the faculty and staff of the Nursing Program, click here.

 - To see Jefferson College of Health Sciences Catalog, with the Bachelor of Science in Nursing section beginning on page 113, click here.

 The VBSN program is designed to provide veterans the opportunity to obtain a Bachelor of Science degree in nursing in preparation for a professional nursing career.
 The purpose of the VBSN Program is to provide an innovative and flexible approach to an educational career ladder program that will reduce the barriers faced by veterans desiring to transition into a nursing career.
 Key advantages offered to the veteran student by the Jefferson VBSN Program are flexibility in designing an individualized plan of study that recognizes the unique practice skill sets and medical skills the veteran has acquired through military service, and strong personal and academic support services.
 VBSN students are placed into one of three existing BSN program tracks, Traditional, Accelerated, or Post-Licensure, based on their previous experience and education.
-We offer our VBSN students individualized veteran support services.
+We offer our VBSN students dedicated military support, working to ensure students are well taken care of while learning on our campus.

 VBSN program objectives include increasing flexibility and advanced placement of VBSN students into a nursing curriculum; developing individualized plans of study for every VBSN student; providing exceptional VBSN student support services; graduating VBSN students; and preparing pre-licensure VBSN students for successful completion of the NLCEX-RN leading to employment and/or admission to graduate school.
 A post-licensure BSN completion track is also available for veterans who may already be licensed RN’s.